PCI Compliance And Email Security

 Although emails seem secure, they have four points of vulnerability:

-- The sender’s computer or mobile device,
+- Sender’s computer or mobile device.

-- and the recipient’s computer.
+- Recipient’s computer.

-When the sender sends an email message, it usually passes through several servers before reaching the recipient.
-Because of this transmission, there is a risk of email interception between the sending and receiving endpoints.
 More troublingly, every server that an email carrying PII passes through becomes part of your Cardholder Data Environment (CDE), and therefore adds risk and cost to your enterprise.

 Requirement 4.1 dictates that you shouldn’t transmit unencrypted credit card data over open public networks; requirement 4.2 also states that you shouldn't transmit unencrypted PANs via messaging technologies like email.
 To put a fine point on it, without substantial investment and development, email is not nearly secure enough for you to use to transmit PII.